-The tornado developed 3 miles west of Hillsborough.
-It moved 5.5 miles through the western and northern sections of town ending NE of community.
+The tornado developed three miles west of Hillsborough.
+It moved 5.5 miles through the western and northern sections of town ending NE of the community.
 Per the NWS Storm Data entry, the tornado reached its greatest intensity with a nearly 3/4 mile width west of Hillsborough along Highway 70.
 A home was hit and 2-year-old Josh Hall was killed.
 Nearby, the double-wide mobile home of Joe Terrell was demolished.
 Mr. Terrell was killed.
 In an article from the November 24, 1992 Asheville Citizen-Times, Joe Terrell’s brother-in-law was interviewed.
 He was quoted as saying, “It looks like some giant machine has come through her and chewed everything up.”
-A total of 53 homes and 9 businesses were destroyed during this tornado event.
-10 people were injured.
+A total of 53 homes and nine businesses were destroyed during this tornado event.
+Ten people were injured.

 We gathered information for this event from the SPC & NCDC Databases, the November 1992 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - Grazulis has a 6 miles path length.

 - Remaining sources have a length at 5.5 miles.